spolu/settle/README.md

   **320/1** for quantity **2**.
 - *Create transaction*: exchange assets by crossing a path of offers.

-A trust relationship between user A and user B (A trusting B) is simply express by an outstanding offer by user A to exchange some of their assets again some of B's assets.
+A trust relationship between user A and user B (A trusting B) is simply expressed in that model by an outstanding offer by user A to exchange some of their assets against B's assets.

 ## Example use cases